cvrdincake/m0_Ticker/README.md

 The dashboard consumes the SSE stream to stay in sync with the server, and the overlay hydrates itself from the same `/ticker/stream` endpoint when it loads.
 OBS can point directly at the overlay URL, while operators can manage queues and presets from the dashboard.

+## Testing

+`npm test` runs both unit suites and integration checks.
+The integration tests boot `server.js` in-process and exercise the HTTP API, so ensure port `3000` is available before running the suite.
+No browser is required—the tests execute headlessly via Node's built-in `node:test` runner.

 ## Configuration

 Set the following environment variables before starting `server.js` to change where assets and state are loaded from (see [Getting Started](#getting-started) for the launch command):